 IGS 5450 was also tested by world renowned EPRI, Electric Power Research Institute, in a 1,300MW high sulfur coal, Supercritical boiler.
 Several other competitor’s materials were also tested, and IGS 5450 was the ONLY material to fully protect the substrate from corrosion during the 39,000 hour testing period.

-Unlike commercially available equipment, IGS utilizes only true High Velocity application process, where atomization of the material occurs before or in a super-sonic gas stream, the only way in which to achieve such optimal cladding properties needed for reliable and predictable long-term cladding performance.
-IGS HVTS offer our customers the following advantages over other thermal spray and cladding solutions:
+We exclusively utilize true High Velocity application process, where atomization of the material occurs before or in a super-sonic gas stream.
+It is the only way in which to achieve such optimal cladding properties needed for reliable and predictable long-term cladding performance.
+We offer our customers the following advantages over other thermal spray and cladding solutions:

-- IGS HVTS cladding has been proven best in class by world renowned EPRI, for high temperature sulfidation environments.
+- HVTS cladding has been proven best in class by world renowned EPRI, for high temperature sulfidation environments.

 - Hundreds of our customers use metal spray cladding can as an alternative to weld overlay to provide long-term protection saving both time and money.